Wound Debridement

 UFAI is nationally recognized for advanced wound care treatment — specializing in wounds of the feet.
 Our podiatrists have decades of combined experience managing the special circumstances surrounding all types of foot problems and injuries.

 As one of Southern California’s largest and oldest podiatric healthcare practices, our wound care center offers multi-disciplinary medical care.
-With diagnostic testing — including vascular testing — available on-site, our patients are saved the time and hassle of running around to different diagnostic centers.
+With diagnostic testing — including vascular testing — available on-site at our clinics, our patients are saved the time and hassle of running around to different diagnostic centers.

 We are conveniently located throughout Southern California, and the Los Angeles area as our foot doctors are available at locations in or near: Santa Monica, Beverly Hills, West Los Angeles, Manhattan Beach, Northridge, Downtown Los Angeles, Westlake Village, Granada Hills, and Valencia, California.
 We accept over 1000 PPO health insurance plans, including Medicare.